jtsimon93/task-app/README.md

 ```

 ### Setting up the front-end
+* Change your API url in /front-end/src/api/task-api.js.txt
+* Rename the file to task-api.js
 * From inside the front-end directory, use NPM to install dependencies:
 ```
 npm install dependencies